Program:

 Job Outlook

-Employment of community health workers is growing at a rapid rate of 21%, thus creating 10,200 new jobs before 2022 (Bureau of Labor Statistics).
+Employment of community health workers is growing at a rapid rate of 13% from 2023 to 2023 (Bureau of Labor Statistics).

 Career Options